SKrupa/E190u-Lab4/Lab 4 Write Up.md

 The blur works as intended, showing a clear trail behind quickly moving parts of the object while keeping slower moving parts sharp.
 There also seems to be a minimal performance hit when the motion blur is turned on.

 This architecture could be expanded further than just a single stored blur array.
-With each added array, a degree of freedom could be added to the blur which would allow more custimization than just intensity and length.
-Fore example, the exponential drop off could be modified into a square drop off by adding a second blur which would be subracted rather than added.
+With each added array, a degree of freedom could be added to the blur which would allow more customization than just intensity and length.
+For example, the exponential drop off could be modified into a square drop off by adding a second blur which would be subtracted rather than added.

 #Conclusions